ṭale‘ ‘a (طاِلع عَ)[masculine] – ṭal‘a ‘a ((طالْعة عَ [feminine] – ṭal‘in ‘a (طالْعين عَ) [plural]

 We are not going to resist the urge to adjoin the connotation of transcendence to the expression ṭale‘ ‘a (again, going up towards) with the upcoming film series that will be screened, as part of the South Lebanon instalment of our program The Mapping Snail, at Cinemateket Trondheim.

-While going up to the South (ṭal‘in ‘al jnoub), the residents of South Lebanon have decades-long found themselves up against repetitive invasions (and attempts).
-“What are we up against?”, the people of the South ask, every decade or two.
+While going up to the South (ṭal‘in ‘al jnoub), the residents of South Lebanon have, over decades, found themselves up against recurrent occupations and thwarted invasions, every decade or two.

-Inhabitants of South Lebanon have for some time designated themselves as Southerners.
-There is much more to what may first appear as a proud utterance from a distinct community, with the aim of standing out from the rest of the country.
-‘Lebanese Southerners’ has also been an unfortunate(?), discriminatory – but also, later on, counter-discriminatory, as claimed by the Southerners – term.
+For some time, the inhabitants of South Lebanon have identified themselves as Southerners.
+There is much more to what may first appear as a simple expression of communal pride, or a desire to stand out from the rest of the country.
+[Lebanese] Southerners has also functioned as an unfortunate(?) label of discrimination, but later on — as claimed by the people themselves — as counter-discriminatory defiance.
 A (necessary?) consequent of:

-Southerners have been up against not only Israel since even before 1978 (the 1948 massacre of Houla, among many others), but up against Lebanese State-led abandonment as well.
-The official front page newspaper from the latter, on the eve of the Houla massacre – where around 70 or 80 people were slain – figured the following baffling title: “Events in the village Houla, in the South”.
+Southerners have been up against not only Israel since even before 1978 (the 1948 massacre of Houla, among many others), but up against Lebanese state-led abandonment as well.
+In the aftermath of the Houla massacre where 67 or more people were slain, the official mouthpiece — with chilling impunity — dismissively headlined its front page: “Events in the village Houla, in the South”.

-In the recent 2024 Israeli war on Lebanon and the South, a plaque in Houla commemorating this massacre was defaced by members of the Golani brigade with the words “a good Shi’ite is a dead Shi’ite”, signed with a Star of David.
+More recently, in the 2024 Israeli war on Lebanon and the South, a plaque in Houla commemorating this massacre was defaced by members of the Golani brigade with the words «a good Shi’ite is a dead Shi’ite», signed with a Star of David.

-One can also sense in a scene the surprise of a mother when, after receiving the news of her son’s departure, she finds out that he was all along an active fighter in the Communist Action Organization (CAOL).
+One can also sense in a scene the surprise of a mother when, after receiving the news of her son’s departure, she discovers that he was all along an active fighter in the Communist Action Organization (CAOL).
 The mother’s only suspicion was that he was merely up to something.
-Having been seen leaving the house with a rifle, and to keep it up covertly, the son had misled her by saying he was going over his sister’s house to guard it.
+He was seen leaving the house swiftly, carrying a rifle.
+To keep it up covertly, the son misled his mother saying he was going over his sister’s house to guard it.

 During the 2024 military aggression on Lebanon (and brutally on the South), even close friends of Southern fighters – friends who visited them often, and saw a ‘normal’ family household – were likewise totally unsuspecting of their involvement in armed resistance.

-This Israeli invasion attempt of South Lebanon was operated by the most massive and savage war machine yet, enabled and funded by ‘big’ states, against the approx. 10,500 km2 country.
+This Israeli invasion attempt of South Lebanon was operated by the most massive and savage war machine yet, enabled and funded by ‘big’ states, against a 10,452 km2-only country.
 A failed invasion, against all odds.

 Cinemateket Trondheim is presenting 5 cinematic and video works (the videos being both cinematic and against cinema):